Fed Inches Closer to 2 Percent Inflation Target in September PCE Report

 On the services front, health care, housing, and utility costs were the biggest factors.

 Energy costs maintained their downward trend as crude oil prices slumped in September.
-They have been highly volatile throughout October, and early forecasts suggest they may play a sizable factor in the inflation reports in the coming month.
+They have been highly volatile throughout October, and early forecasts suggest that they may play a sizable factor in inflation reports in the coming month.

 Core PCE, which omits the volatile energy and food components, was unchanged at a year-over-year increase of 2.7 percent, slightly higher than expected.
-Core PCE also jumped by 0.3 percent month-over-month, up from 0.1 percent.
+Core PCE also jumped by 0.3 percent month over month, up from 0.1 percent.

 Personal spending surged at a higher-than-expected pace of 0.5 percent, while personal incomes edged up by 0.3 percent.